 Innovation and flexibility are the secrets to success in today's business marketplace.
-The entrepreneurship M.B.A. fosters the enterprising spirit and managerial autonomy that businesses rely on to stay competitive in this dynamic economy.
-Westcliff M.B.A. students who specialize their program in entrepreneurship also learn how successful entrepreneurs gain access to the resources needed; launch their venture; grow their business; and, finally, exit their business.
+The entrepreneurship Master of Business Administration fosters the enterprising spirit and managerial autonomy that businesses rely on to stay competitive in this dynamic economy.
+Westcliff Master of Business Administration students who specialize their program in entrepreneurship also learn how successful entrepreneurs gain access to the resources needed; launch their venture; grow their business; and, finally, exit their business.